 FREE Service Dog Information Session in Nanaimo

 Learn the process of training your dog for provincial certification.
 Find out the laws for service and assistance dogs, therapy dogs and emotional support dogs.
 Watch a demo dog perform tasks to mitigate a disability.
+Find out how much it costs and what is involved.
 Get your questions answered!
+Hearing alert dogs, mobility dogs, diabetes alert dogs, PTSD dogs, anxiety dogs, Autism dogs etc.

-Ideal for adults, seniors, and health care providers.
+Ideal for teens, adults, and seniors with disabilities, and health care providers and medical staff.

 Please leave your dog at home.

-We specialize in autism dogs for teens and adults and mobility assistance dogs.
+We specialize in autism dogs for teens and adults, and anxiety task dogs.
 These are given first preference in our limited enrollment.

 Please fill out the registration form if you are applying to work with us in the Nanaimo area.
 You must be willing and able to travel to Nanaimo at least once a month for in-person training.
 If you live further away or your health issues prevent you from traveling, then consider doing the online option only.
 Tell us about you and your dog so we can get to know you better.